umbraco/UmbracoDocs/Fundamentals/Data/Content-Version-Cleanup/index.md

 The default cleanup policy will:
  - not delete any versions created over the previous 4 days.
 The recent version history is preserved.
 See the `KeepAllVersionsNewerThanDays` setting.
- - versions created after 4 days will be 'pruned', the last version of a content item saved on a particular day will be kept, but earlier versions from that day will be deleted.
+ - versions created after 4 days will be 'pruned'.
+The last version of a content item saved on a particular day will be kept but earlier versions from that day will be deleted.
  - delete all versions older than 90 days (KeepLatestVersionPerDayForDays setting)
  - Never delete any 'published' versions!
  - Never delete any specific versions marked as 'Prevent Cleanup' in the backoffice version history